USER MANUALS

 Note

-Hive is a restricted catalog, so it is not listed on the From MPP Catalogs tab of the Embedded MPP data source.
+The hive catalog is a restricted catalog.
+This means it is not listed on the External Catalogs tab of the Denodo Lakehouse Accelerator data source.

 Parquet